Trainzack/seeds-chord-organ/README.md

 # Seeds Chord Organ
 This is firmware for the [Ginkosynthese Seeds](https://www.ginkosynthese.com/product/1070494/seeds-assembled) that adds a chord organ as an extra voice.

 The chord organ is composed of four slightly detuned sawtooth waves, able to be played in a variety of different chords.
+You can change the root note of the chord via the "Tune" knob or "Pitch" input of your module, and alter the quality of the chords using the "Mod" knob.

 This firmware was based upon V1.1 of the manufacturer's firmware.